rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

 - collects logs, metrics, and events from most AWS services
 - enables alarms based on metrics
 - provides visualization capabilities for metrics
-- allows fro custom dashboards based on collected metrics
+- allows for custom dashboards based on collected metrics

-**AWS Config** continuously monitors and records your AWS resources configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+**AWS Config** continuously monitors and records your AWS resources configurations and allows you to automate the evaluation of recorded configurations against desired state

-**AWS Config**:
 - provides configuration history for infrastructure
 - works against rules that you can customize or even create custom validations
 - includes conformance packets for compliance standards including PCI-DSS (payments)
 - can work with AWS Organizations for both cross-region and cross-account

 ### 8.3 AWS Systems Manager

 **AWS Systems Manager**  provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.
 - provides multiple tools that make it easier to manage your AWS infrastructure